 Hi everybody, I am Cuong, Welcome back to my Magento 2 tutorial video series.

-Today, I am going to show everybody a best practice, How to override a method in Magento 2 by using the Plugin feature.
+Today, I am going to show everybody How to create multiple websites in Magento 2.

 Let’s do this practice, you need to follow steps by step: